Dutch grammar: Foreign plurals

-Some modern scientific words borrowed from Latin or Greek form their plurals with vowel lengthening, like the native words listed above.
-These words are primarily Latin agent nouns ending in -or and names of particles ending in -on.
-Alongside the change in vowel length, there is also a stress shift in the plural, patterned on the Latin third declension where this also occurs.
-In each case, the singular follows a Latin-like stress, while the plural stresses the -on- or -or-.
+Some modern scientific words borrowed from Latin or Greek form their plurals with vowel lengthening like the native words listed above.
+Those words are primarily Latin agent nouns ending in -or and names of particles ending in -on.
+Alongside the change in vowel length, there is also a stress shift in the plural, patterned on the Latin third declension in which that also occurs.
+In each case, the singular follows a Latin-like stress, and the plural stresses the -on- or -or-.
 Some examples: